-Hey, you not only need to see clearly so you can drive safely, but also so you can see other drivers who can’t see you because their wiper blades are dried or broken.
-Hence, their wiper blade are just smearing rain around…
+Hey, you not only need to see clearly so you can drive safely but also so you can see other drivers who can’t see you because their wiper blades are dried or broken.
+Hence, their wiper blades are just smearing rain around…

-As a matter of fact most cars around you in a rain storm likely have bad or bloken wipers…
+As a matter of fact, most cars around you in a rainstorm likely have bad or broken wipers…

 Wiper blades last about a year in Arizona, sometimes they’ll last longer if you don’t park your car in the direct sunlight, but most of the time, wipers only last a year.

 It used to be that you could buy the inserts for your wipers, just the blade, but seems nowadays most auto part stores only sell the complete wiper blade assembly.

 Actually, for the DIY, the assembly is easier to install (watch the video below).

 You just pinch the click and slide the old wiper blade out, and then slide the new wiper in until it clicks in place.

 The real trick is making sure you buy the right size wiper blades.
 Most cars will have a long and short blade, usually, the longer blade is installed on the driver side.

 But don’t just install the blade on the driver side, also install one on the passenger side too.
 You need both sides of the windshield to be clear for when you’re driving in hazardous weather.